 Criteria Description Target vintage Defines the age of the target, based on the date the target was last publicly communicated.
-Boundary coverage Within a given GHG emissions scope, companies define how much of that scope will be included in the boundary of the target, e.g., 50% of scope 1 or 95% of combined scope 1+2 is covered by the target.
-Target Type Defines whether the target ambition is based on an absolute or intensity GHG emissions reduction.
+Boundary coverage Within a given GHG emissions scope, companies define how much of that scope will be included in the boundary of the target, e.g., 50% of Scope 1 or 95% of combined Scope 1+2 is covered by the target.
+Target type Defines whether the target ambition is based on an absolute or intensity GHG emissions reduction.
 Target scope coverage Defines the GHG emissions scope(s) covered by the target.
-Targets can be set across individual or combined GHG emission scopes, as defined in the GHG Protocol (World Business Council for Sustainable Development & World Resources Institute, 2015), e.g., scope 1, scope 2, scope 3, scope 1+2, scope 1+2+3, etc. Reduction ambition Defines the GHG emissions reduction ambition over the target duration, e.g., absolute emission reduction of 30% by 2030.
+Targets can be set across individual or combined GHG emission scopes, as defined in the GHG Protocol (World Business Council for Sustainable Development & World Resources Institute, 2015), e.g., Scope 1, Scope 2, Scope 3, Scope 1+2, Scope 1+2+3, etc. Reduction ambition Defines the GHG emissions reduction ambition over the target duration, e.g., absolute emission reduction of 30% by 2030.
 Target timeframe Classifies targets according to the duration between the current year and the target end date.
 Targets can cover different timeframes.
-Target progress Describes the rate of achievement at the time the target was first published.
-To be scored, target achievement has to be less than 100% at the time the target is published.